jaspersong/Project_CS-4500/report/doc.md

 ## Use cases

+TODO
 examples of uses of the system.
 This could be in the form of code like the one above.
 It is okay to leave this section mostly empty if there is nothing to say.
 Maybe just an example of creating a dataframe would be enough.

 ## Open questions

-where you list things that you are not sure of and would like the answer to.
+- What will the official use case for the eau2 system going to be?

 ## Status

+### Completed Tasks

+- Finished transferring the code to this new project repository
+- Paid technical debt: Creating a serializer helper class to assist serializing messages and data

 ### Technical Debt and TODOs

-- Create a serializer helper class to assist serializing messages and data
 - Implement the use cases for the following message types:
     - Ack
     - Nack